On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Numerical Results

+The disconnect between convergence in reward and convergence in gradient norm appears again in the pendulum.
+Figure \ref{fig:pendulum_rates} (b) shows the gradient norm proxy for the advantage actor-critic applied to the pendulum problem.
+Consistent with Table \ref{tab:rates}, AGTD converges the fastest with followed by GTD and TD(0).
+Here, we again see the disconnect between convergence in gradient norm and cumulative reward.
+Notice how in the first few iterations, TD(0) actually converges the fastest.
+In tandem, the cumulative reward of TD(0) also increases quickly.
+By the final episode, TD(0) and AGTD perform worse than GTD.
+This is consistent with the convergence rate and quality of stationary point trade-off observed in the navigation problem.

 There are a number of future directions to take this work.
 To begin, we can establish bounds on cases where the samples are not i.i.d., but instead have Markovian noise.
-Second, we can characterize the behavior of the variance and use such characterizations to accelerate training.
+Second, we can further generalize our results to consider a generic critic convergence rate that does not necessarily take the form of Proposition \ref{prop:critic_bound}.
+Third, we can explore the choice of feature representation to explicitly characterize the convergence rate of actor-critic with TD(0) critic updates with respect to $\lambda_\textrm{TD}$.
+Finally, we can characterize the behavior of the variance and use such characterizations to accelerate training.